 found 77 skills in registry

-Write Rust tests to verify correctness of Rust code.
-Use this when you want to write Rust tests.
+Guidelines for writing Rust documentation.
+Use this when you want to write Rust documentation.

 read this skill for a token-efficient summary of the rust subsystem